evancz/guide.elm-lang.org/book/types/README.md

 ## An Example of Type Inference

-The following code defines a `toFullName` function which extracts a persons full name as a string:
+The following code defines a `toFullName` function which extracts a person’s full name as a string:

 ```elm
 toFullName person =